 “I can resist everything except temptation.” - Oscar Wilde

-The Friday bagels have arrived and there is a battle going on in your mind; classically represented by the devil and angel on your shoulders.
-One says, “What’s so bad about one bagel?
-The other says, “Come on, you know staying off starch is key to looking great this summer.”
+The Friday donuts have arrived and there is a battle going on in your mind; classically represented by the devil and angel on your shoulders.
+One says, “What’s so bad about one donut?
+The other says, “Come on, you know staying off sugar and starch is key to looking great this summer.”

 But is this really a battle of good over evil?
 I mean, devil voice has a valid point about living in the moment, and angel voice does have your summer’s best interests in mind.
 Each voice, and its varying credibility dependent on perspective, has lead behavioral economist, Daniel Goldstein to craft a different metaphorical visual for those facing temptation.

-He claims the battle is not Good vs. Evil, but actually Present Self vs. Future Self.
+In addition to Good vs. Evil, he also presents the Present Self vs. Future Self.
 Present Self wants more immediate satisfaction by no fault of its Carpe-diem mentality.
 Future Self is looking back and wanting to execute influence towards long term mindset, since its fate rests in Present Self’s hands.

 Using this imagery helps us see why Future Self’s voice is distant and often weak compared to Present Self, which is directly in touch with temptation and result.
 As Goldstein says in his TED Talk, “Present Self tromps on Future Self’s dreams.”